 If you have a registered business entity such as a limited liability company (LLC) or a corporation, you may at some point need to verify your business status, such as for a business loan.
-A certificate of good standing, issued by the state, verifies that you are a legally registered entity, up to date on all filings and fees, and permitted to do business in your state.
+A Certificate of Good Standing (also goes by the names of Certificate of Status and Certificate of Legal Existence), issued by the state, verifies that you are a legally registered entity, up to date on all filings and fees, and permitted to do business in your state.
 You do not have to obtain one to do business.
 It is simply used to verify your status to third parties such as banks.

 What Types of Business Entities Can Get a Certificate of Good Standing?

 You must be a registered business entity.
 Operating as a sole proprietorship does not require registration with the state, so you would not be able to obtain a certificate of good standing.
 LLCs and corporations must be registered with the state, so they are able to obtain the certificate.

 In some states, partnerships, limited partnerships, and limited liability partnerships are required to be registered, so in those states, you could obtain a certificate of good standing for those entities.